Opera Profile: Rossini’s Radically Different ‘Otello’

 Watch and Listen

-But one duet does not make an opera and in this case, Rossini makes quite a case for himself with a solid interpretation of Verdi’s work.
+But one duet does not make an opera and in this case, Rossini makes quite a case for himself with a solid interpretation of Shakespeare’s work.
 Here is a performance from 1988 featuring Chris Merritt and June Anderson.
 Some might protest the use of black mask, but the musical interpretation is transcendent.

 Categories